Thinking like a Software Architect

 In software engineering, codified design knowledge is best known in the form of design patterns.
 A design pattern names and describes a common solution to a known design problem and the known advantages and pitfalls.
 For example, the observer pattern is a common object-oriented design pattern to describe a solution how objects can be notified when another object changes (e.g., when a button is clicked) without strongly coupling these objects to each other.
 Entire catalogs of design patterns are often published in books or online.

 The idea of design patterns originally emerged from the field of architecture (as in designing buildings, not software) and has been popularized in software engineering initially around object-oriented programming, but has since been applied to many other design challenges, such as software architecture, parallel programming, distributed programming, big data systems, security, designing community organizations, and recently also machine learning.
-At a smaller scale, design patterns describe solutions for design challenges among objects in a program; at the much larger scale of software architecture, patterns may discuss interactions among subsystems (including the system structures described above).
+At a smaller scale, design patterns describe solutions for design challenges among objects in a program; at the much larger scale of software architecture, patterns may discuss interactions among subsystems (including the system structures described earlier in this chapter).
 Independent of the scale at which these patterns are discussed, the key idea of codifying design knowledge is the same.
-Below we illustrate four different examples of patterns in different domains and at different levels of granularity.
+Next, we illustrate four different examples of patterns in different domains and at different levels of granularity.

-Patterns typically follow a similar structure of name, problem, solution, alternatives, and tradeoffs.
+Patterns typically follow a similar structure of name, problem, solution, alternatives, and trade-offs.
 Establishing widely shared names for patterns enables more effective communication.
-For example, instead of a conversation “maybe we should decouple these objects by introducing an interface with a single method and letting the other objects keep a list of instances of this interface, to then call the interface rather than the individual objects when something changes” we might just say “maybe we should use the observer pattern to decouple these objects.”
-If the people involved know the pattern, the term “observer pattern” compactly refers to lots of underlying knowledge, including the shape of the solution and its implications and tradeoffs.
+For example, instead of a conversation “maybe we should decouple these objects by introducing an interface with a single method and letting the other objects keep a list of instances of this interface, to then call the interface rather than the individual objects when something changes,” we might just say “maybe we should use the observer pattern to decouple these objects.”
+If the people involved know the pattern, the term “observer pattern” compactly refers to lots of underlying knowledge, including the shape of the solution and its implications and trade-offs.
 That is, thinking and communicating in terms of design patterns raises the design process to a much higher level of abstraction, building on accumulated design experience.

 Regarding machine learning in software systems, we are still at an early stage of encoding design knowledge as design patterns.
 Although many academic articles, books, and blog posts try to suggest patterns related to machine learning in software systems, we are not yet at a stage where a stable catalog of patterns has emerged and has become more broadly adopted.
-As of this writing, the suggested patterns are all over the place – some focus on system organization broadly, some focus on specific components, such as how to encode features during model training.
+As of this writing, the suggested patterns are all over the place—some focus on system organization broadly and some focus on specific components, such as how to encode features during model training.
 Most patterns are not well defined, do not have broadly-agreed names, and are not well grounded.
 In the following chapters, we selectively mention some emerging patterns related to the concerns we discuss, but we do not try to comprehensively cover ML-related design patterns.

 Example object-oriented design pattern: The Observer design pattern

-• Name: Observer (aka publish-subscribe)
+Name: Observer (aka publish-subscribe).

-• Intent: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+Intent: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

-• Motivation: [This would include an illustrative example of a user interface that needs to update multiple visual representations of data whenever input data changes, such as multiple diagrams in a spreadsheet.]
+Motivation: [This would include an illustrative example of a user interface that needs to update multiple visual representations of data whenever input data changes, such as multiple diagrams in a spreadsheet.]

-• Solution: [This would include a description of the technical structure with an observer interface implemented by observers and an observable object managing a list of observers and calling them on state changes.]
+Solution: [This would include a description of the technical structure with an observer interface implemented by observers and an observable object managing a list of observers and calling them on state changes.]

-• Benefits, costs, tradeoffs: Decoupling of the observed object and observers; support of broadcast communication.
+Benefits, costs, trade-offs: Decoupling of the observed object and observers; support of broadcast communication.
 Implementation overhead; observed objects unaware of consequences and costs of broadcast objects.
 [Typically this would be explained in more detail with examples.]

 Example of an architectural pattern for availability: The Heartbeat tactic